 St. Regis Grand Hotel has been recently remodeled and is a luxurious choice.

 * Get a guide book: Rick Steves Rome 2020 or Rick Steves Pocket Rome

 * See more Recommended Rome Books: Food, Tips, and Local Life

-Make the most of one day in Rome with this Rome in a day tour that includes seeing top sights and guided tours of both the Colosseum and Vatican Museums.
-Get a 5% discount through this link.
+Make the most of one day in Rome with this Rome In A Day Tour with Vatican, Colosseum & Historic Center tour that includes seeing top sights and guided tours of both the Colosseum and Vatican Museums.

 This post contains affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.